qsamaha/PillarBabysitterKata/README.md

 3.After importing the gradle project into your editor you will be able to run the Junit tests I have written.

-4.If you need to write your own test cases you can use the setters from the babysitter object to set the family, start time, end time, special schedule time. early rate, late rate, and special rate.
+4.If you need to write your own test cases you can use the setters from the babysitter object to set the family, start time, end time, special schedule time, and special rate.

 5.Based on your input in the setters the total should be calculated based on the family chosen.